rpcorr/mega-menu/README.md

 D-2: photoLinks have name, link, and imgSrc properties. imgSrc is the name of the jpg file.
 There is no need to add the photo extension or the file path.
 Images are under assets/images/

+There are a maximum of four photos to a row.

 D-3: categorizedLinks have two parts: the heading and the links that fall under the heading.
 The heading has three properties:

 - contentType